Last Updated on October 13, 2024 by Soumya

 Visit the Basilica of Santo Stefano, Bologna

-Whilst the exact origins of the basilica are unclear and sometimes controversial, it is believed that Petronius built the first church on the ruins of a pagan temple.
-Today the Basilica is a complex of seven separate churches constructed between the 10th and 13th centuries.
-Entrance to the Basilica is free although a donation is strongly recommended.
+While the exact origins of the basilica are unclear and sometimes controversial, it is believed that Petronius built the first church on the ruins of a pagan temple.

-Explore the heritage porticoes of Bologna
+Explore the Heritage Porticoes of Bologna

 Whether you favor the 13th century wooden porticoes of Strada Maggiore or the 14th century ‘beccadelli’ similar to those found to the rear of Palazzo D’Accursio there is no argument that the Bologna porticoes add a different touch to the city, unseen anywhere else in Italy.

-Walk through the historic neighborhood of Quadrilatero
+Walk through the Historic Neighborhood of Quadrilatero

-One of the most enriching yet free things to do in Bologna is to tour the historic neighborhood of Quadrilatero immediately to the east of Piazza Maggiore.
-A network of narrow pedestrianized streets, it has been home to artisans and crafts of Bologna since the Middle Ages.
-Saunter through this neighborhood browsing through the stalls and boutique stores to spend an ideal afternoon in Bologna.
+One of the most enriching yet free things to do in Bologna is to tour the historic neighborhood of Quadrilatero, immediately east of Piazza Maggiore.

 Explore Bologna Archaeological Museum